Which of the following is a characteristic feature of organic com... | Channels for Pearson+

 1

-Understand the definition of organic compounds: Organic compounds are primarily composed of carbon atoms, often bonded with hydrogen, oxygen, nitrogen, and other elements.
+Understand the definition of organic compounds: Organic compounds are primarily composed of carbon atoms bonded to hydrogen atoms, often along with other elements such as oxygen, nitrogen, sulfur, and halogens.

-Recognize the importance of carbon: Carbon is the central element in organic chemistry due to its ability to form stable covalent bonds with other elements, creating a vast array of molecular structures.

-Identify the characteristic feature: The defining characteristic of organic compounds is the presence of carbon atoms.
-This distinguishes them from inorganic compounds, which may not contain carbon.
+Recognize the presence of carbon-hydrogen bonds: A key characteristic of organic compounds is the presence of carbon-hydrogen (C-H) bonds.
+This is a fundamental feature that distinguishes them from inorganic compounds.

+Consider the melting points: Organic compounds typically have lower melting points compared to inorganic compounds due to weaker intermolecular forces such as van der Waals forces.

-Consider the solubility aspect: Organic compounds are not always soluble in water.
-Solubility depends on the specific functional groups present in the compound and their interactions with water molecules.
+Evaluate solubility in water: Organic compounds are generally less soluble in water compared to inorganic compounds, as they often lack polar groups that can interact favorably with water molecules.

-Clarify the misconception about hydrogen: Organic compounds often contain hydrogen atoms, as they form hydrocarbons and other organic molecules.
-The statement that they do not contain hydrogen is incorrect.

 Watch next